icflorescu/icflorescu/README.md

 Drop me a message at the email address listed in my GitHub profile and we'll schedule a meeting on [cal.com/icflorescu](https://cal.com/icflorescu).

-[^1]: I couldn't find the time and motivation to turn [swapp.ro](https://swapp.ro/) into a real business and since the Romanian Government digital strategy related to eFactura is a major clusterduck, I've suspended aceepting new subscriptions.
+[^1]: I couldn't find the time and motivation to turn [swapp.ro](https://swapp.ro/) into a real business and since the Romanian Government digital strategy related to eFactura is a major clusterduck, I've decided to stop aceepting new subscriptions.

 [^2]: I'm not really a fan of multistage recruitment processes and taking coding tests.
       My open-source projects are being starred and used by lots of developers and companies worldwide, and sum up to millions NPM downloads.